Can your Period Trigger IBS?

 Probiotics can support your gut health, which may be helpful for hormone related fluctuations in gut symptoms or gut symptoms in general.

 Your gut is a primary part of hormone detoxification and balance.
-Certain strains like Bacillus subtilis support your gut barrier, microbial diversity, and a healthy inflammatory and immune response.
+Certain strains like Bacillus subtilis28 support your gut barrier, microbial diversity, and a healthy inflammatory and immune response.

-Multiple studies point to the benefit of probiotics for IBS.
+Multiple studies point to the benefit of probiotics for IBS29.

 You can view our Women’s Probiotic that contains probiotics that support a healthy gut, hormones, and menstrual cycle.